aws-amplify/docs/docs/cli/graphql-transformer/resolvers.md

 ## Custom Resolvers

-GraphQL transformer supports adding custom `Query`, `Mutation` and `Subscription` when the generated ones do not cover your use-case.
-This is achieved by adding the required `Query`, `Mutation` or `Subscription` type to your schema and then adding resolvers to newly added field by creating a custom stack inside `<project-root>/amplify/backend/api/<api-name>/stacks` directory of your API.
-To add the custom fields add the following to your schema
+You can add custom `Query`, `Mutation` and `Subscription` when the generated ones do not cover your use case.
+To do this, first add the required `Query`, `Mutation` or `Subscription` type to your schema.
+Then, add resolvers for the newly added fields by creating a custom stack inside `<project-root>/amplify/backend/api/<api-name>/stacks` directory of your API.

+To add the custom fields, add the following to your schema:

 ```graphql
   # <project-root>amplify/backend/api/<api-name>/schema.graphql